the-lay/imap-listener-slack-announcer/README.md

 [<img src="https://img.shields.io/badge/github-repository-green.svg?logo=Github">](https://github.com/the-lay/imap-listener-slack-announcer)
 [<img src="https://github.com/the-lay/imap-listener-slack-announcer/actions/workflows/dockerhub_publish.yml/badge.svg?branch=main">](https://github.com/the-lay/imap-listener-slack-announcer/actions/workflows/dockerhub_publish.yml)

-Yet another incoming mailgun mail to slack utility.
+This tool listens to a mailbox on an IMAP server and whenever there is a new unseen message, publishes it to Slack channel of your choice.

-For ease of use, containerized [(Docker Hub)](https://hub.docker.com/r/thelay/imap-listener-slack-announcer/) and configured with environment variables.
+For ease of use, containerized [(Docker Hub)](https://hub.docker.com/r/thelay/imap-listener-slack-announcer/) and configured with environment variables (see `.env.sample` file).

 If you are using mailgun to receive emails, you can also try an earlier version of this code, [the-lay/mailgun-slack-announcer](https://github.com/the-lay/mailgun-slack-announcer).